sdpillen/OpenBCI_Recordings/ReadMe.md

         WARNING:root:Skipped 466 bytes before start found
         'NoneType' object has no attribute 'channel_data' 'NoneType' object has no attribute 'channel_data'

+* OpenBCI - Communication Problems

+    WARNING:root:No Message

+    This means there is a communication problem between the dongle and the board.
+Make sure both are on and that the dongle actually belongs to the board (ie, they didn't get mixed up)

-5. BrainAmp Disconnect/Software not on
+* BrainAmp Disconnect/Software not on

     Ensure that the proprietary BrainAmp software is running and the BrainAmp system is fully conenected (see Documentation folder for more details)
     Otherwise, this is the common error message: